cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

     ``tls_server_cert:`` <none>

         File containing the certificate, including the full chain, presented to clients.
+        Two certificates can be set, e.g RSA and EC, if the filenames are separated with comma without spaces.

     .. endblob tls_server_cert

+    .. startblob tls_server_dhparam

+    ``tls_server_dhparam:`` <none>

+        File containing the DH parameters belonging to the certificate in tls_server_cert.

+    .. endblob tls_server_dhparam

     .. startblob tls_server_key

     ``tls_server_key:`` <none>

         File containing the private key belonging to the certificate in tls_server_cert.
+If not set, tls_server_cert must contain both private and public key.
+Two files with keys can be set, if two certifates are used, in which case the files must be separated with comma without spaces

     .. endblob tls_server_key